YodaCh96/anwendungsbeispiel-zeiger/README.md

 For reading the user input and for the intermediate storage or output of the relevant information, pointers or corresponding operators (e.g. & and *) should be used where possible (and sensible).

-The screenshot below can be used as an aid and/or inspiration for working on this task.
+The code block below can be used as an aid and/or inspiration for working on this task.

 ```none
 Table of contents